The structural system may be composed of three basic types of structures.

-- The load-bearing masonry structure performs poorly during earthquake action.
+- These structures perform poorly during earthquake action.

 - Their construction employs more labor.

 - This masonry construction is slow.

-- Load-bearing structures consume a large number of masonry units.
+- They consume a large number of masonry units.

 - The cost of the total masonry units used to construct these structures makes it unreliable.

 - This structure has more weight.

 - The thermal insulation properties of these structures are very poor.

 In this framed structures, the load is transferred to the underlying soil through a frame of slabs, beams, columns and footings.